mdsol/logspout-cloudwatch/README.md

           --volume=/var/run/docker.sock:/tmp/docker.sock \
           mdsol/logspout 'cloudwatch://auto'

-    The `-d` and `-t` flags are optional, depending on whether you want to background the process, or run it under some sepervisory daemon.
+    The `-d` and `-t` flags are optional, depending on whether you want to background the process, or run it under some supervisory daemon.
 But if you *do* omit the `-t` flag, you can use the environment variable `LOGSPOUT=ignore` to prevent Logspout from attempting to post its own output to AWS.

 ----------------